trstlabs/intento/cosmwasm/README.md

 smart contract.
 You may notice that all of the Wasm exports are taken care of by `lib.rs`, which should shouldn't need to modify.
-What you need to do is simply look in `contract.rs` and implement `init` and `handle` functions, defining your custom `InitMsg` and `HandleMsg` structs for parsing your custom message types (as json):
+What you need to do is simply look in `contract.rs` and implement `init` and `handle` functions, defining your custom `Msg` and `HandleMsg` structs for parsing your custom message types (as json):

 ```rust